 Pay attention.
 Be astonished.
 Tell about it. - Mary Oliver

 I am drawn to abstract painting because it is the most challenging, holds the most mystery for me, and in the end, the most magic.
-My paintings are not "about" something, or "art objects" per se, as much as they are an opportunity to perhaps set in motion the imagination and trigger an emotional response.
-In the simplest of terms, the work is a celebration of pure color and texture.
+In the simplest of terms, the work is a celebration of pure color, texture and form.
+For me, these paintings are not "about" something, or "art objects" per se, as much as they are an opportunity to set in motion the imagination in the viewer, and trigger an emotional response.

 I believe that through focused intensive engagement while making a painting, it is possible to imbibe it somehow with a residue of spirit, an intangible essence that gives the work a sense of presence.
 This can be felt by a sensitive viewer and moves the work toward the realm of art, as opposed to decoration or craft.
 It's a prospect worth pursuing with each and every painting.

 My process is one of applying paint liberally, carving and digging back into it, and building up layers.
 Through this process of application and excavation I would say that I “find” a painting as much as “make” it.
 The whole time I am utterly engaged and letting my intuition be the primary driving force, although I am also using my training and experience to make hundreds and hundreds of decisions along the way as well.
 Openness and freedom are the key.